Level 3 Background Check Is NOT Federal (Sanctions & FACIS Explained)

 What’s the Federal Exclusion List?

-Hiring an employee that is on the federal exclusion list can be extremely expensive to the healthcare facility.
+Hiring an employee that is on the federal exclusion list can be extremely expensive for the healthcare facility.
 This can result in large legal fees and the possible loss of federal funding.

 • To access the federal exclusion list, visit the OIG website.